WET-tool/glm-met/docs/index.md

 <a href="https://www.longpaddock.qld.gov.au/silo/" target="_blank">SILO</a> is a database of daily, pre-processed Australian climate data from 1889 to the present day.
 The product is hosted by the Queensland Department of Environment and Science (DES) and is based on observational data from the Bureau of Meteorology and other providers.
 It is made available under the <a href="https://creativecommons.org/licenses/by/4.0/" target="_blank">Creative Commons Attribution 4.0 International (CC BY 4.0)</a> licence.

 glm-met retrieves SILO data from the patched point dataset (weather station data) and the drill down (point-like data extracted from a gridded product).

-### open-meteo
+### NASA POWER

-Currently, the <a href="https://open-meteo.com/en/docs/historical-weather-api" target="_blank">open-meteo Historical API</a> and <a href="https://open-meteo.com/en/docs/climate-api" target="_blank">open-meteo Climate API</a> are supported.

-The **Historical API** can be used to download daily and hourly data for any location since 1940.
-It provides access to a range of weather variables including air temperature, relative humidity, dewpoint temperature, apparent temperature, precipitation, sealevel and surface pressure, cloud cover, evapotranspiration, vapor pressure deficit, and wind speed.
-The data is based on the ERA5 (25 km Global coverage), ERA5-Land (10 km Global land coverage), and CERRA (5 km Europe) reanalysis models.

-The **Climate API** provides access to downscaled data from seven climate models.
-Daily future climate data can be accessed through till 2050.

-The open-meteo API is available for non-commericial use for up to 10,000 daily API calls under a <a href="https://open-meteo.com/en/terms" target="_blank">CC-BY 4.0 license</a>.
-For commericail uses, pass in an API key to calls to the open-meteo API via the `get_variables()` method of the `Historical` and `ClimateChange` classes.
+<a href="https://power.larc.nasa.gov/docs/" target="_blank">NASA Prediction of Worldwide Energy Resources (POWER)</a> provides solar and meteorological data available at monthly, daily, and hourly time steps via the NASA POWER Data Services API.
+The NASA POWER project is funded by NASA's Applied Science Program and the data is available from the 1980s until near real time.
+The solar radiation data is derived from several remote sensing-based products at a 1.0° grid cell spatial resolution.
+The meteoroloical data is based on GMAO MERRA-2 reanalysis and assimilation of observations data at a 0.5° grid cell spatial resolution.

+The hourly data from NASA POWER is available from 2001.
+Currently, glm-met provides tools to retrieve hourly data from the NASA POWER API.